LibRapid/LibRapidRust/readme.md

 - 🚩 Issues
 - 🙇 Pull Requests (See `FORMATRULES.md` for more information)
-- 💡 Feature Suggestions (Via Discussions)
+- 💡 Feature Suggestions (Via Discussions or Issues)

 Be sure to add documentation to any new public API with examples, and running `cargo test` to ensure that your changes are valid.